 Key findings include:

-The complete report, as well as the 2009 edition, is available under Document Downloads.
+The complete report and all the charts found in the report, as well as the 2009 edition, are available under Document Downloads.